Larry-Schultz/FFTBViewerV3/replit.md

 ## Overview

-A Java console application that reads Twitch chat messages in real-time using the twitch4j library.
-The application connects to Twitch IRC and displays chat messages, user joins, and leaves with timestamps.
-Built with Maven and designed for easy configuration through environment variables or properties files.
+A modern Spring Boot-powered Twitch chat reader application that monitors real-time chat messages from specific Twitch channels.
+Features both console output and a web interface with WebSocket support to display the last 50 chat messages in real-time.
+Built with Maven and designed for robust, authenticated Twitch integration with the 'fftbattleground' channel.

 ## User Preferences